-Stage IV childhood Hodgkin lymphoma; drawing shows cancer in the liver, the left lung, and in one lymph node group below the diaphragm (b).
+Stage IV childhood Hodgkin lymphoma; drawing shows cancer in the liver (a) the left lung (b), and in one lymph node group below the diaphragm (b).
 The brain, cerebrospinal fluid (shown in blue), spinal cord, and pleura are also shown.
 An inset on the left shows cancer cells inside a lymph node and cancer spreading through lymph nodes and lymph vessels to other parts of the body.
 An inset on the right shows cancer cells in the bone marrow.

 Stage IV childhood Hodgkin lymphoma.
-Cancer is found outside the lymph nodes throughout one or more organs (a); or outside the lymph nodes in one organ and has spread to lymph nodes far away from that organ (b); or in the lung, liver, or bone marrow.
+Cancer is found outside the lymph nodes throughout one or more organs (a); or outside the lymph nodes in one organ and has spread to lymph nodes far away from that organ (b); or in the lung, liver, bone marrow, or cerebrospinal fluid (not shown).